 In the second year, students focus on person-centered care and explore this theme in the context of acute and long-term care.
 Students can also pursue specific clinical interests on a two-week elective practice placement in addition to course clinical placements.

-Students choose one of the below elective modules:
+Students choose one of the below elective modules (subject to availability):

 In the final year, the emphasis is on leading and managing in professional practice and becoming a proficient practitioner.
 Students undertake a 6,000-word dissertation.
 As part of the clinical placement experience, students spend the final 12 weeks of the course in practice and have a placement base and opportunities to identify practice experiences with their practice supervisors and assessor.